-In addition to high-quality graduate education, we offer training programs that meet the needs of various stakeholders including the government agencies of a wide array of countries; we also accept funded research that draws on our faculty's expertise.
+In addition to high-quality graduate education, we offer training programs that meet the needs of various stakeholders, including the government agencies of a wide array of countries; we also accept funded research that draws on our faculty's expertise.

-The world in the 21st century faces a great number of urgent issues that require action on both national and international scales.
-These issues, reflected in the SDGs, impact on areas including economic development, security, the environment, population, equality, and technological progress.
+The world in the 21st century is facing a great number of urgent issues that require action on both national and international scales.
+These issues, reflected in the SDGs, impact on areas including economic development, security, the environment, population, health and hygiene, equality, and technological progress.
+In particular, the pandemic of a new coronavirus poses unprecedented policy challenges for countries and the international community.
 GRIPS will continue to conduct research addressing these issues, and to nurture policy professionals who are motivated and equipped to take on global challenges.